Archive for the ‘Cheap Eats’ Category

 By: Aidann Gia

-Nestled in the charming Seaport District, Cafe Patoro is a hidden gem known for its hand-rolled pão de queijo—Brazilian gluten-free cheese breads.
+Nestled in New York City’s charming Seaport District, Cafe Patoro is a hidden gem known for its hand-rolled pão de queijo—Brazilian gluten-free cheese breads.
 This quaint cafe offers a diverse selection of sweet pastries, savory dishes, and expertly crafted beverages.
-The intimate space is made inviting by the friendly baristas who greet customers warmly.
-The cushy coffee shop, even when bustling with the diverse range of New Yorkers moseying in-and-out, feels welcoming with their autumnal decor and festive charm.
+The inviting space is made by the friendly baristas who warmly greet each customer.
+The cushy coffee shop, even when bustling with the diverse range of busy New Yorkers, charms those who enter with their autumnal and festive decor.

-My roommate, Shannon Conner, and I visited to experience the noteworthy delights our neighborhood has swooned for.
-After spending some time admiring the tempting array of pastries on display, we placed our order.
+My roommate, Shannon Conner, and I visited Cafe Patoro to experience the noteworthy delights our neighborhood has swooned for.
+After admiring the tempting array of pastries on display, we placed our order.
 The staff, who appeared to know many of the regular patrons, further added to the cafe’s community feel.
 Conveniently located just a short walk from our campus, we found the price of $10 for a dozen pão de queijo to be a reasonable price, especially with the added benefit of a student discount.

 “Considering they’re not overly priced to begin with, and if you add your discount for students in the area, it’s a really generous deal,” Conner noted.